leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 ```

-We will use the [standard library](https://docs.onbloc.xyz/docs/standard-libraries) provided by Gno to handle blockchain-specific data types.
+We will use the [standard library](https://docs.onbloc.xyz/docs/standard-libraries) provided by Gno to handle blockchain-specific data types and functionality.
 In the code above, we are defining a struct that will hold all information we need about a specific whitelist.
 We use `std.Address` as the native address type provided in Gno.

 Next, we can write functions that we will need to act upon this struct: